White Bay (New South Wales): History

 White Bay is named after John White, the naval surgeon aboard the First Fleet to Australia in 1788.
 Since the nineteenth century the bay has been used for water-based transport and industrial activities.
 In conjunction with adjacent Glebe Island it has been a multipurpose port, owned and controlled by the Government of New South Wales since 1901.

 White Bay was the first port in New South Wales to handle containerised shipping, opening in 1969 on reclaimed land.
 In the 1970s there were several companies operating container terminals, with rail transfer via the Metropolitan Goods line to larger holding yards at Chullora.
 Container handling moved out of White Bay in late 2004 moving to Port Botany.

 The White Bay Cruise Terminal opened in April 2013 replacing a terminal at Wharf 8 on Darling Harbour.
 White Bay is also used for marine refuelling.

 Landmarks

 The White Bay Hotel was a historic hotel on Victoria Road.
 It was built in 1861, rebuilt in 1916, and refurbished in 1925 and 1933.
 It closed in 1992, landlocked by roads and with no local workers.
 Until 2004 it served only as a platform for billboards advertising to traffic on the Western Distributor, and on 5 September 2008 was destroyed by a suspicious fire and immediately demolished.
 The state government bought the site in June 2010.
 The rubble was removed on 29 October 2010 and the block levelled.

-The derelict White Bay Power Station dominates the landscape.
+The recently refurbished White Bay Power Station dominates the landscape.
 On the eastern side stands the Anzac Bridge, which was completed in 1996 and is the main arterial link between the inner west and Sydney city.
-Below the bridge lies its predecessor, the Glebe Island Bridge, which opened in 1903.
+Below the bridge lies its disused predecessor, the Glebe Island Bridge, which opened in 1903.